-GENEVA, February 20, 2018 – Zimbabwean democracy dissident and protest leader Pastor Evan Mawarire today addressed the main session of the 10th Geneva Summit for Human Rights and Democracy — see quotes below.
+Zimbabwean pro-democracy dissident and protest leader Pastor Evan Mawarire addresses the 10th Geneva Summit for Human Rights and Democracy – see quotes below, followed by full prepared remarks.

 On being persecuted in Zimbabwe: